Mar 21, 2008

 JAD: Yeah, but these songs are sung in English.
 If these people in these faraway places don't speak English, what are they hearing?

-AARON FOX: One of the principal vocal articulations is what country singers call a cry break.
+AARON FOX: One of the principal vocal articulations is what country singers call a 'cry break.'
+In my book, I parse the cry break into dozens of different specific articulations.

 AARON FOX: Country is just as much Grenadian music as it is Kentucky music.
 It's just as much Hawaiian music as it is West Virginia music.